hashkat/hashkat/docs/installation.md

     `./run.sh`

-1. In **hashkat** you need to remove (or move) the output files in between simulations or an error will be thrown.
-You may remove them by typing in the following commands:
+1. In **hashkat** you need to remove (or move) the network_state and output files between simulations or an error will be thrown.

-    `rm DATA_vs_TIME`
+   You may remove the files by typing the following commands:

     `rm network_state.dat`

     `rm -r output/`

-    PRO TIP:  if your output is worth saving, instead of removing the files, simply move them into the output file, then rename the output file:

-    `mv DATA_vs_TIME /output/DATA_vs_TIME`
+    To move the data instead:

     `mv network_state.dat /output/network_stat.dat`

     `cp INFILE.yaml /output/INFILE.yaml`

-    `mv output output_with_description`
+    `mv output output_new_name`

-    Note that we are keeping a copy of the configuration INFILE in case we want to re-run the simulation (or remember our input parameters).
+    PRO TIP:  keep a copy of INFILE in case you want to re-run the simulation or remember your input parameters.

 1. [Gnuplot](http://gnuplot.sourceforge.net/) is the primary graphing utility used in this documentation.
 To install **Gnuplot**, type in the command: